 - Deceptive redirecting, where visitors are moved to different pages without clicking anything.

 If you’re wondering how you should keep on top of all of this, all you need to do is remember that anything that harms Google’s user experience will likely end in a penalty.

 How To Recover

 It’s not always easy to diagnose and remove a penalty.
 Largely because you need to know exactly what caused a penalty.
-This can be time-consuming and requires expert tools and knowledge, so the best choice is to partner with expert marketing agencies.
+This can be time consuming and requires expert tools and knowledge, so the best choice is to partner with expert search marketing agencies.